48 Things To Do In Tucson When It’s Too Hot!

 35. Attend the Summer Nights celebration at the Arizona Sonoran Desert Museum

 With absolutely no shade, the Arizona Sonoran Museum is about the worst place to visit on a 100+ degree summer afternoon in Tucson.
 That’s a shame for first time tourists as this popular zoo/aquarium/botanical gardens is frequently rated amongst the top attractions in the Southwest.
 Luckily, the museum has started a summer evening program called “Cool Summer Nights” where you can enjoy the sights sans the bright sun in your face.
 As an added bonus, many of the nocturnal animals not seen much during the day are out and about.
-This event runs from 5-10pm each Saturday from late May to early September.
+This event runs from 5-9pm each Saturday from June to late August.

 Location: 2021 N Kinney Rd, Tucson, AZ 85743